-The Home GMLC may holds only both of the enhanced privacy settings and Rel-4 privacy setting.
-The legacyRel-4 privacy check in SGSN/MSC is performed as in the previous releases in order to decide the type of indication for the target UE.
+The Home GMLC holds only the enhanced privacy settings.
+The legacy privacy check in SGSN/MSC is performed as in the previous releases.

 Note 1: The Home GMLC could not identify whether the location request is related to the ongoing call/session because the Home GMLC does not know about the called party number or APN of the ongoing call/session.
 The call/session related class shall be handled at SGSN/MSC as same as the current specification.